coolsoftwaretyler/webviewmessagingreproducer/README.md

 This is an Expo SDK 53 app that includes [react-native-webview](https://www.npmjs.com/package/react-native-webview?activeTab=readme).
 In `app/(tabs)/index.tsx`, it has a function called `injectJavaScriptToWebView`, which replaces the webview content with a string that contains 1 or 2 timestamps: the time at which it was called, and optionally the time a native event triggered it.

 You can tap a button to call `injectJavaScriptToWebView` directly from React Native on the JS layer.
-That will show the side effect immediately.
+That will show the side effect immediately, and you'll see the timestamp in the browser is immediate, and the native event timestamp is `undefined`.

-Then you can reload the webview using the reload button.

 Once you've done that, tap "Open Custom Link".
 This button calls `CustomLink.open`, which is a native module intended to be fairly analogous to the [react-native-plaid-link sdk open function](https://plaid.com/docs/link/react-native/#open).

 On the new UI, you'll have the option to "Inject JS to WebView".
-Once you do that, you'll see a time stamp.
-If you close the UI, you should see the times at which:

-1. The native event was triggered
-2. The WebView received the call

-On iOS, these times will be very close - almost immediate, with some reasonable millisecond level drift.

-On Android, these times will drift much further, because React Native WebView does not receive the message until the UI is totally closed.
-The hypothesis is that opening in a separate Activity means React Native WebView will not respond to `injectJavaScript` until that activity is done, whereas iOS has a totally different model of process control which allows it to run concurrently.
+This will emit events, which `index.tsx` listens to via `useCustomLinkEmitter`.
+You should see console logs with the current time stamps in Metro/React Native DevTools.

+Tap "Close Activity" and observe the timestamps.
+You should expect to see the JS timestamp is close to the native timestamp (maybe off by a ms or two).

+On iOS this works perfectly.
+But on Android, you'll see the timestamps drift very far, because the `injectJavaScript` call on React Native webview does not fire until after the new activity is closed.

 ## Get started